croservices/cro/docs/reference/cro-http-request.md

   separated)
 * `query-value($key)` - looks up a value in the `query-hash`

+## Cookies

+Cookies in a request are placed in a single `Cookie` header.
+This is somewhat inconvenient to work with, and so `Cro::HTTP::Request` provides higher level methods for working with cookies also.

+### Accessing cookies

+The `has-cookie($name)` method checks if there is a cookie with the specified name.
+The name is matched case-sensitively.
+If there is a cookie with this name, `True` is returned; otherwise, `False` is returned.

+The `cookie-value($name)` method retrieves the value of the cookie with specified name, matched case-sensitively.
+If there is no cookie with this name, `Nil` is returned.

+The `cookie-hash` method returns a `Hash` mapping cookie names to cookie values.
+Note that mutation of the returned hash has no affect upon the `Cro::HTTP::Request` object.

+### Manipulating cookies

+The `add-cookie` method has two multi candidates:

+* `set-cookie(Cro::HTTP::Cookie)` - adds or updates any existing `Cookie`
+  header line to include the cookie name and value specified in the `Cro::HTTP::Cookie` instance.
+If there is already a cookie with that name in the `Cookie` header value, it will be replaced with the new value.
+* `add-cookie`(Str $name, Str() $value)` - creates a `Cro::HTTP::Cookie`
+  instance from specified name and value (to ensure they do not contain any disallowed characters), and delegate to the first `add-cookie` candidate

+The `remove-cookie($name)` method removes the cookie with the specified name from the `Cookie` header, provided such a cookie exists.
+It returns `True` if a cookie was actually removed, and `False` otherwise.

 ## Stringification

 Calling the `Str` method on a `Cro::HTTP::Request` will serialize the requeset